 So what is a brand, exactly?
 Marketer Seth Godin describes it as “the set of expectations, memories, stories and relationships that, taken together, account for a consumer’s decision to choose one product or service over another.”
 In other words, the gut feeling customers have about your company is based on its history, reputation and differentiating characteristics, which you can leverage to create a powerful brand for your business.

-Differentiating a company can be easier said than done, but the following branding tips for manufacturers will help you more effectively show potential customers why they should choose you over your competitors.
+Differentiating a company can be easier said than done, but the following branding tips will help you more effectively show potential customers why they should choose you over your competitors.

 In addition to cost, manufacturing companies have to compete with one another in terms of service, logistics, and other capabilities.
 So what can your company do that others can’t?
 Once you know, you can develop a unique brand position, which can lead to viable marketing opportunities.